The Lowest Ebb: Norman Thomas & America's Minor Parties in 1944

 Demonstrating its awesome power and military might around the globe, America had little time for any “doubting Thomas” in its midst.
 Having swung noticeably to the right during the 1942 mid-term elections, a year when the GOP picked up 47 House seats and added nine members to the Senate, the United States didn’t appear to be a particularly friendly or inviting place for somebody such as Thomas, the dignified, urbane and principled wartime dove and “Conscience of America” who once again answered the fire bell — for the fifth consecutive time — reluctantly agreeing to carry his left-wing party’s tattered banner in that year’s extraordinarily difficult campaign.

-The 59-year-old Thomas, who gave up his preacher’s pulpit to spend a lifetime fighting for democratic socialism, knew it would be a tremendously difficult campaign, but was determined to keep his party’s flame burning.
+With a combination of weariness and optimism, the 59-year-old Thomas, who gave up his preacher’s pulpit to spend a lifetime fighting for democratic socialism, knew it would be a tremendously difficult campaign, but was determined to keep his party’s flame burning.
 A general without an army that year, the lanky, white-haired Socialist, in an unusually lugubrious mood following the election, described it as a “grim” experience, but later maintained that he was perhaps more proud of his 1944 effort than any of his other five campaigns for the presidency.

 Attorney Darlington Hoopes, a Quaker and former state legislator from Reading, Pennsylvania, who would later lead the increasingly inconsequential Socialist ticket in two national campaigns during some of the party's bleakest years in the 1950s, proudly galloped along with Thomas that year.